-5 Benefits of a Trial Separation
+What Are the Benefits of a Trial Separation and How to Survive It

 Many individuals claim that trial separation can be the first step towards divorce; trial separation has also been termed as the beginning of an end.
 But before you go ahead and throw the towel on your marriage or rush in for a trial separation, it is important to understand what trial separation actually is and the benefits it has for you and your marriage.

-What is the trial separation?
+What is a trial separation?

 In simple words, a trial separation is a fancy word for a short-term split from your partner.

-Many couples make this decision in order to reevaluate their marriage and figure out if they want to reconcile with their significant other, move on to a more permanent and legalized separation or file for a divorce.
+Many couples make this decision in order to reevaluate their marriage and figure out if they want to reconcile with their significant other, move on to a more permanent and legalized separation, or file for a divorce.

-In trial separation, one spouse will have to move out of their home and find a temporary accommodation such as a rental, hotel or a friend’s place.
+In trial separation, one spouse will have to move out of their home and find temporary accommodation such as a rental, hotel, or a friend’s place.
 If the couple is unable to afford a new accommodation, then they might live together but simply make it clear that they are temporarily separated.

 However, keep in mind that trial separations and legal separations are entirely different.